hynhuynh/RFM-ANALYSIS/README.md

 <img width="1138" height="160" alt="image" src="https://github.com/user-attachments/assets/55afcd2d-32fe-4c83-92ba-246b1e9c9570" />
 ### **MARKETING STRATEGY SUGGESTION**
 #### Early Life
-**Profile:**
-+ Customers in this segment have made recent purchases, but they havent built a strong shopping routine yet.
-+ They buy occasionally and spend at a lower level, which means there is still **a lot of room to grow and strengthen the relationship.**

-**Marketing Strategy:**

 **Objective:** Help customers build a consistent shopping habit by encouraging more frequent purchases in the early stage.

 - Double Day campaigns (e.g., 9.9, 10.10, 11.11) with attractive vouchers to make shopping feel exciting and rewarding.